jeantess1/Verax_Hackathon_KS/README.md

 # Verax_Hackathon_KS
 Verax is a blockchain project on the BOS (Near) platform, created during the KRYPTOSPHERE hackathon.
 Its aim is to provide a decentralized platform for the disclosure of confidential documents, protecting the identities of whistleblowers while ensuring transparency.

+Users can create their own Alerts, that will appear as a feed on our site.
+Their alert will be an NFT linked to their wallet.
+The site has two pages, a feed page that displays all the alerts, and a minting page that allows the creation of the alerts.

 Our solution is live.
 To use it, you can simply connect to ```https://near.social/embed/dd1e4dc79092f25987af6d882fe6a33acca7d672245e13e99243c17745d08fa0/widget/Verax``` to connect to the landing page, where all our alerts are displayed.